parkertoddbrooks/Audio-To-Text-Transcription/README.md

 - Add support for more languages and dialects
 - Implement a caching system to avoid reprocessing of previously transcribed audio
 - Explore options for improving transcription accuracy through custom language models
 - Develop a comprehensive logging system for better debugging and performance analysis
 - Enhance the Claude post-processing feature with more advanced formatting options
 - Implement a progress bar for long-running processes
+- Develop a comprehensive logging system for better debugging and performance analysis
+- Enhance the Claude post-processing feature with more advanced formatting options
+- Implement a progress bar for long-running processes